 There is no doubt that a fully landscaped garden will increase the value of your property.
 Now this doesn’t have to cost you a lot of money and the more you can DIY the more you can save.
+Getting your garden bed plans right will save you both time & money and often the biggest issue is getting the plant selection right.
+Ezyplant’s online garden bed plans show you what to plant and where to plant it, taking the guess work out of choosing the right plant selection for your Australian garden.
 Obviously, there will be aspects of your garden design that you will need help with and finding the right person for the job is imperative.

 The expertise service of a qualified Landscaper is invaluable and while planting plants and mulching is child’s play, laying areas of paving or constructing a retaining wall is an altogether different thing.
 If you are planning to give it a go, always check with your local council for approval requirements on retaining walls and remember a small amount of research could save you time and money.

 Choosing the right plant selection is difficult let alone how to combine them for a professional look.
 With EZYplant’s Online Garden Bed Plans, you can choose from a range of professionally designed garden bed plans that work with your landscape design & budget.
 Our plans show you the right plants for your region, how many plants you will require and where to plant them within the garden bed area.
 It really is that easy!

 Whether you choose to plant them out yourself or have the landscaper complete that component of work for you, you can rest assured you have the right plants for your Australian garden.

 If you have the space, remember to incorporate outdoor furniture into your garden design.
 Given our beautiful Spring and Summer nights, it’s really special to be able to entertain under the stars.
 But really your garden design can be as complex as you want it to be, it really depends on your budget but remember to source the right people for the components you’re not experienced in.